JMoVS/installing_video_transcoding_on_windows/lxss_method.md

 If you have your movie files in the windows file system (so NOT in ~userfolder/AppData/Local/lxss/home...), for example on your desktop, you have to provide the path to it via `/mnt/[drive letter]/path/to/your/file/location`.
 It then should work.

 I hope this works.
-If it doesn't, feel free to contact me on twitter @JMoVS or comment below.
+If it doesn't, feel free to contact me on twitter @JMoVS or better, open an issue [here](https://github.com/JMoVS/installing_video_transcoding_on_windows/issues/new).

 This readme was originally a gist: https://gist.github.com/JMoVS/75f3c6b344648deef59bc761e5e5a0e6 - there are some good comments over there.